 Hearings to Contest Negligent Operator Suspensions

-A person who receives too many points on his driving record may be deemed a "negligent operator" and thereby see his drivers license suspended.
+A person who receives too many points on his driving record may be deemed a "negligent operator" and thereby see his driver's license suspended and be placed on DMV probation.
 The DMV imposes points for a variety of Vehicle Code violations, including accidents, traffic tickets (moving violations), and DUI and other criminal driving offenses.
+The DMV can also suspend a person's drivers license for causing an accident.
+The Department will hold a DMV fatality hearing for accidents involving serious injury or death.

 Drivers License Suspension Due to Mental or Physical Conditions

-A person with a physical or mental condition that affects his/her driving skills may face a revocation of his or her California drivers license.
+A person with a physical or mental condition that affects his/her driving skills may face revocation of his or her California driver's license.
 Examples include epilepsy, Alzheimer's disease, diabetes, or any condition that may cause loss of consciousness or impair alertness, reflexes and motor skills.1

-Before suspending or revoking your license, the DMV must conduct a hearing called a "reexamination" or "lack of skill" inquiry.
+Before suspending or revoking your license, the DMV must conduct a hearing called a DMV reexamination hearing or "lack of skill" inquiry.
 Our California DMV hearing lawyers have significant experience defending clients at these proceedings, and have enjoyed success at stopping driver license revocations.

 Elderly Persons & California Drivers Licenses

 The California DMV imposes no "cut off" or maximum age for a person to keep his/her driver's license.
 But the Department can and will revoke a license if it determines that a driver has lost the mental and physical faculties necessary to follow traffic laws and drive safely.
-And the Department of Motor Vehicles monitors senior citizens more closely--for example by requiring all drivers over 70 to renew their licenses in person at a DMV location.
+And the Department of Motor Vehicles monitors senior citizens more closely - for example by requiring all drivers over 70 to renew their licenses in person at a DMV location.
+The Department may also require elderly drivers to submit to a supplemental driving performance evaluation.

 California Drivers License Fraud